neuralmagic/deepsparse/docs/user-guide/deepsparse-server.md

 ## Supported Use Cases

-DeepSparse Server supports all tasks available in DeepSparse Pipelines.
-Check out the use case guides for more details on task-specific APIs.
+DeepSparse Server supports all tasks available in Pipelines.
+[Check out the Use Cases page for more details on task-specific APIs](../use-cases).

-**Computer Vision**:
-- Image Classification: `task="image_classification"`
-- Object Detection: `task="yolo"`
-- Instance Segmentation: `task="yolact"`

-**Natural Language Processing**:
-- Embedding Extraction: `task="transformers_embedding_extraction"`
-- Text Classification: `task="text-classification"`
-- Zero Shot Text Classification: `task="zero-shot-text-classification"`
-- Sentiment Analysis: `task="sentiment-analysis"`
-- Token Classification: `task="token-classification"`
-- Question Answering: `task="question-answering"`

 ## Swagger UI